Fall 2025 Book Discussion Groups

 Lost in Ideology sets out from the conviction that the current disorientation engulfing the world’s liberal democracies is in no small part ideological in origin.
 People feel confused because there are multiple ideological maps, so to speak, each marked by dramatically different points of interest, rivers, summits, roads, and total topographies.
 Ideology in the modern era has the paradoxical effect of orienting millions even as it disorients millions.
 This leads us to the present-day predicament in which individuals of every imaginable political stripe confidently declare: “I have a theory – but you?
 You have an ideology!”

-Sign up for Spring 2025 Book Discussion Group
+Sign up for Fall 2025 Book Discussion Group